 Press office contacts, spokespeople and information for media enquiries.

-For all media enquiries including comments and statements, spokespeople, statistics, case studies and general information about our cancer prevention work, please contact:
+For all media enquiries including comments and statements, spokespeople, statistics, case studies and general information about our cancer prevention work, please contact us via:

-Kate is responsible for the science and policy programmes at World Cancer Research Fund International.
-Kate has a PhD in neuroscience and can comment on our scientific research and policy work.
+Dr Allen is responsible for the science and policy programmes at World Cancer Research Fund International.
+She has a PhD in neuroscience and can comment on our scientific research and policy work.

 Gerard oversees our fundraising department.
 This includes events, community, legacy, and trusts and foundations fundraising, as well as corporate partnerships and supporter services.
 He’s available to provide comment on all aspects of our fundraising activity.

-Giota has a PhD in genetic epidemiology from the University of Cambridge and has written several papers in the area of diet and cancer.
+Dr Mitrou, known as Giota, has a PhD in genetic epidemiology from the University of Cambridge and has written several papers in the area of diet and cancer.
 She previously held research positions at the National Cancer Institute in the US and at the University of Cambridge.
-She has worked at WCRF for ten years in various senior positions within the science department.
+She has worked at WCRF for 10 years in various senior positions within the science department.